Nunhead Cemetery

 Nunhead Cemetery is one of the Magnificent Seven cemeteries in London, England.
 It is perhaps the least famous and celebrated of them.
 The cemetery is located in Nunhead in the London Borough of Southwark and was originally known as All Saints' Cemetery.
 Nunhead Cemetery was consecrated in 1840 and opened by the London Cemetery Company.
-It is a Local Nature Reserve.
+It is designated a local nature reserve.

 Location

 The Main Gate (North Gate) is located on Linden Grove (near the junction with Daniel's Road) and the South Gate is located on Limesford Road.
 The cemetery is in the London Borough of Southwark, SE15.

 History and description

-Consecrated in 1840, with an Anglican chapel designed by Thomas Little, it is one of the Magnificent Seven Victorian cemeteries established in a ring around what were then the outskirts of London.
+The cemetery was consecrated in 1840, with an Anglican chapel designed by Thomas Little.
+It is one of the "Magnificent Seven" Victorian cemeteries established in a ring around what were then the outskirts of London, and is one of two located south of the River Thames (the other being West Norwood).
 The first burial was of Charles Abbott, a 101-year-old Ipswich grocer; the last burial was of a volunteer soldier who became a canon of Lahore Cathedral.
 The first grave in Nunhead was dug in October 1840.
 The average annual number of burials over the ten years 1868–1878 was 1685: 1350 in the consecrated, and 335 in the unconsecrated ground.

-In the cemetery were reinterred remains removed, in 1867 and 1933, from the site of the demolished St Christopher le Stocks church in the City of London.
+Remains from the demolished church and churchyard of St Christopher le Stocks in the City of London were reinterred at Nunhead in 1867 and 1933.

 The cemetery contains examples of the imposing monuments to the most eminent citizens of the day, which contrast sharply with the small, simple headstones marking common or public burials.
-By the middle of the 20th century the cemetery was nearly full, and so was abandoned by the United Cemetery Company.
+By the middle of the 20th century, the cemetery was nearly full, and so was abandoned by the United Cemetery Company.
 With the ensuing neglect, the cemetery gradually changed from lawn to meadow and eventually to woodland.
-It is now a Local Nature Reserve and Site of Metropolitan Importance for wildlife, populated with songbirds, woodpeckers and tawny owls.
+It is now a local nature reserve and Site of Metropolitan Importance for wildlife, populated with songbirds, woodpeckers and tawny owls.

 A lack of care and cash surrendered the graves to the ravages of nature and vandalism, but in the early 1980s the Friends of Nunhead Cemetery was formed to renovate and protect the cemetery.

 The cemetery was reopened in May 2001 after an extensive restoration project funded by Southwark Council and the Heritage Lottery Fund.
 Fifty memorials were restored along with the Anglican Chapel.